nsidc/search-interface/DEVELOPMENT.md

 Build steps:

 1. Check out the `ansible_drupal_nsidc_org` project.
-2. Get a copy of the Drupal database as described in the README.md file.
+2. Get a copy of the Drupal database as described in the Ansible Drupal project README.md file.
 3. Follow the dev environment instructions in the "Deploy using garrison" section.
    The VM will be provisioned with the version of `soac-webapp` specified in the `nsidc-drupal8` project `staging` branch, in file `web/libraries/package.json`.